Pacuare Rafting

 See our complete packing list for the Pacuare river rafting and the lodge here.

-The upper section of the Pacuare River is the rafting trip to Rios Lodge.
-This section is welcoming with class II-III rapids, suitable for rafters ages 6+.
 The lower section of the Pacuare River is the rafting trip from Rios Lodge.
 This section is more adventurous with class III-IV rapids, suitable for rafters ages 12+.

 Our trips only run at specific water levels, and we are constantly monitoring water levels.
 If the water spikes up over the green gauge, the trip will not run on the lower pacuare, and guests will hike out.
 Thanks to the spontaneity of rainforest weather, waters can rise quickly and go down quickly, so these calls can be made at the last minute.